reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 Thus, controlling for SES does not eliminate most of the disadvantage faced by URMs (at least for Blacks students.
 I will assume similar patterns can be found for other URMs).
 In other words, the disadvantaged faced by URMs persists even after controlling for SES.
 But the rationale given for supporting preferential treatment to low-SES students while opposing preferential treatment to URMs was that the disadvantage faced by URMs is mostly eliminated after controlling for SES.
 Since this rationale rests on a false empirical assumption, we are left without a reason to oppose preferential treatment to URMs if we support preferential treatment based on low-SES status.
 Giving preferential treatment to low-SES students will not account for most of the disadvantage faced by URMs.
 Therefore, because universities are morally permitted to grant preferential treatment to disadvantaged students, universities are morally permitted to grant preferential treatment to URMs even after controlling for SES.

 Note that this argument is agnostic with respect to the particular rationale used to justify preferential treatment to disadvantaged students.
 One might give either a corrective, compensatory or diversity rationale.
 Whichever rationale is used, a similar rationale should apply to URMs since their disadvantage persists even after controlling for SES.
 My argument is also agnostic with respect to the *explanation* of the disadvantages faced by URMs.
 For example, there is a lively debate about the degree to which URMs are disadvantaged due to inferior environents vs inferior genes.
 Again, I make no claims on this debate here.
-Either explanation can probably also be applied to the disadvantage faced by URMs.
-Thus, if universities are morally permitted to grant preferential treatment to low-SES students (whether this disadvantage is environment is
+Either explanation can probably also be applied to the disadvantage faced by low-SES students (especially since intelligence is influenced by both environment and genes).
+Thus, if universities are morally permitted to grant preferential treatment to low-SES students (whether their disadvantage is primarily environmental or genetic), then universities are also morally permitted to grant preferential treatment to URMs (whether their disadvantage is primarily environmental or genetic).

 ### Preferential treatment based on non-academic qualities